 Changing Billing Period Start Date

 It is strongly recommended to avoid changing start billing date whenever possible, as

 If you set the same billing date for many customers, the system may become overloaded on this billing day.

-Changing the billing period start day doesn't change the length of the billing period.
+Changing the billing period doesn't change the length of the billing period.

 To change the billing period length, refer to Creating and Editing Billing Periods.